Cumulus Linux supports these forms of network virtualization:

 Hosts on a given virtual network are joined together through an overlay protocol that initiates and terminates tunnels at the edge of the multi-tenant network, typically the hypervisor vSwitch or top of rack.
 These edge points are the VXLAN tunnel end points (VTEP).

-Cumulus Linux can initiate and terminate VTEPs in hardware and supports wire-rate VXLAN with Tomahawk, Trident II+ and Trident II platforms.
+Cumulus Linux can initiate and terminate VTEPs in hardware and supports wire-rate VXLAN.
 VXLAN provides an efficient hashing scheme across IP fabric during the encapsulation process; the source UDP port is unique, with the hash based on L2-L4 information from the original frame.
 The UDP destination port is the standard port 4789.

 VXLAN is supported only on switches in the Cumulus Linux HCL using the Broadcom Tomahawk, Trident II+ and Trident II chipsets as well as the Mellanox Spectrum chipset.